How to Remove Dried Blood From Fabric: A Brief Guide

 Trying to remove dried blood stains from fabric can feel like an impossible task.
 Before you even begin, consider a few questions: What kind of fabric am I dealing with?
 Fabrics containing different fibers require different stain removal techniques.
 How big is the stain?
 You may be able to handle the safe cleaning of very small dots of blood, but larger amounts of blood may require the fabric to be thrown away.

-6 Tips for Removing Dried Blood From Fabric
+6 Tips On How to Remove Dried Blood Stains From Fabric

 Note: these tips are intended for very small amounts of blood only.

 - Soak for an hour in cool water.
 Soaking blood stained fabric in cool water can help break up the stain and make it easier to remove.

 - Wash as usual.
 Sometimes, soaking blood stained fabric and then washing it in the washing machine is enough to remove a dried blood stain.
 However, it is recommended that you air dry the fabric rather than dry it in a dryer.
 If a stain still remains after washing, heat can set the stain.

 - Scrub with soap and water.
 This method works especially well on sturdy fabrics like cotton and linen.

 - Turn the fabric inside out.
 By turning the blood stain face-down, the water and cleaning solution can attack the stain from the back, loosening the blood and pushing it off the fabric.